shartsu/shartsu.github.io/profile/index.markdown

 ### Biography

 　Takumi KODAMA was born on October 4, 1991, in Hokkaido, Japan.
-He received his BE in Information Science from University of Tsukuba, Japan in 2012.
-Later he has studied Computer Science in Graduate School of SIE, University of Tsukuba as well.
+He received his MSc in Engineering (Compute Scienice) from Graduate School of SIE, University of Tsukuba, Japan in 2017.
 During 2015-2016, he visited Graz University of Technology, Austria as a research internship student supported by MEXT Japan government scholarship.
-He is especially interested in Brain-Computer Interface, Machine Learning and Programming Education.
+He is especially interested in the Brain-Computer Interface, Machine Learning and Programming Education.

 ### Education
 - `Apr.2014-Mar.2017` Graduate School of System and Information Engineering, Department of Computer Science, **University of Tsukuba**, Tsukuba, Japan